 In both digital and physical forms, there is an astronomically high number of important materials that need to be collected, cared for, and organized for the Smithsonian Institute.
 The Smithsonian’s museums and research centers encompass wide swaths of the arts, sciences, and humanities.

-The primary duty of an archivist is to ensure that artifacts, photographs, documents, etc. are properly catalogued and preserved.
+The primary duty of an archivist is to ensure that artifacts, photographs, documents, etc. are properly cataloged and preserved.
 A degree in history, or a related subject, is a requirement, and prior archival experience is a big plus — as is a highly meticulous nature.

 FBI Agent (Federal Bureau of Investigation)